openenergymonitor/emonupload/README.md

 # Install

-- requires Python 2.7.9+ (use python virtual env in needed (see below)
+- requires Python 2.7.9+
+  -*use python virtual env if this version is not avaialble via your systems package maange*

 ```
 $ git clone https://github.com/openenergymonitor/emonupload